evilsocket/opensnitch/wiki/Nodes-authentication.md

     }
  ```

+Note: The address can be a unix socket, but you have to add a correct `subjectAltName` as explained in the next section, for example: `DNS:///run/user/1000/opensnitch/osui.sock`

 ## Generating TLS certificates
 (the following instructions are taken from [this great post from Tech School](https://dev.to/techschoolguru/how-to-secure-grpc-connection-with-ssl-tls-in-go-4ph), slightly modified for simplicity)